utdata/thcic-pudf/README.md

 This analysis is by:

-**CHRISTIAN MCDONALD**\
-Assistant Professor of Practice\
+**CHRISTIAN MCDONALD**, Assistant Professor of Practice\
-School of Journalism\
-Moody College ofCommunication\
+School of Journalism, Moody College ofCommunication\
-TheUniversity of Texas at Austin
+The University of Texas at Austin

 ## Notebooks